-Russians begin scattering hard-to-detect Pryanik anti-personnel mines near Nikopol
+Russians begin scattering hard-to-spot Pryanik anti-personnel mines in Nikopol area

 Oleksandr Shumilin — 6 April, 13:35

-Russians begin scattering hard-to-detect Pryanik anti-personnel mines near Nikopol
+Russians begin scattering hard-to-spot Pryanik anti-personnel mines in Nikopol area

 Stock photo

-Russian occupying forces have begun scattering small, hard-to-detect Pryanik mines in the Nikopol district of Dnipropetrovsk Oblast, posing a deadly threat.
+Russian occupying forces have begun remotely scattering small, hard-to-spot and potentially lethal Pryanik mines in the Nikopol district of Dnipropetrovsk Oblast.

 Source: Ivan Bazyliuk, Head of Nikopol District Administration

-Quote: "The use of new remotely deployed anti-personnel mines, known under the codename Pryanik, has been recorded.
-These explosive devices are extremely difficult to detect and pose a deadly threat to people's lives and health."
+Quote: "The use of new remotely deployed anti-personnel mines, codenamed 'Pryanik' ('Gingerbread'), has been recorded.
+These explosive devices are extremely difficult to spot and pose a deadly threat to people's lives and health."

 Advertisement:

-Details: Bazyliuk published a photo of the mine.
-It is a small plastic item (resembling a puck or lid) about 5-6 cm in diameter, which easily blends in with soil, grass or debris.
+Details: Bazyliuk posted a photo of a mine.
+It is a small plastic item (resembling an ice hockey puck or lid) about 5-6 cm in diameter, which easily blends in with soil, grass or debris.

-The mine detonates at the slightest pressure – it is enough just to step on it.
-Authorities warned that Russian forces may drop them from drones onto roads, yards, fields and roadsides.
+The mine detonates at the slightest pressure – you just have to step on it.
+The local authorities have warned that Russian forces may drop them from drones onto roads, yards, fields and roadsides.

-Background: Recently, on 31 March, Kharkiv Oblast Military Administration reported that munitions capable of self-destruction had begun to be found in the region, making them particularly dangerous for civilians.
+Background: On 31 March, Kharkiv Oblast Military Administration reported that munitions capable of self-destruction, and therefore particularly dangerous for civilians, are being found in the region.

 Support Ukrainska Pravda on Patreon!